sdpjswl/ASJCoreDataOperation/README.md

 - `NSPrivateQueueConcurrencyType`
 - `NSMainQueueConcurrencyType`

-You should not use `NSConfinementConcurrencyType` anymore since it's obsolete and Apple dosn't recommend it. `NSPrivateQueueConcurrencyType` creates an `moc` on a background thread and `NSMainQueueConcurrencyType` creates one on the main queue.
+You should not use `NSConfinementConcurrencyType` anymore since it's obsolete and Apple doesn't recommend it. `NSPrivateQueueConcurrencyType` creates an `moc` on a background thread and `NSMainQueueConcurrencyType` creates one on the main queue.
 The one we are interested in is `NSPrivateQueueConcurrencyType`.

 ### Creating an `NSManagedObjectContext`
 You can create as many `moc`s as you wish.
 During saving, it must go through an `NSPersistentStoreCoordinator` to write data to an sqlite file.
 You can use the one implemented in `AppDelegate` or provide your own.